Skip to main content

 • An immune response affecting muscles (immune-mediated myositis)

-To help reduce the risk of side effects, your child will need to take treatment-related steroids.
-Your child will start these shortly before the infusion day and will continue for at least 2 months.*
+To help reduce the risk of an immune response, your child will need to take oral treatment-related steroids.
+These will start shortly before the infusion day and will continue for at least 2 months.*

 timeline indicator